 23. Take the 59-Mile Drive

-(I also have a long list of knock knock jokes for kids with a free printable, a list of travel games for kids and car games for kids if your little need help passing the time.)
+(I also have a long list of knock knock jokes for kids with a free printable, a list of travel games for kids, and car games for kids if you need help passing the time.)

 San Diego has a few opportunities for kids to get involved in community service.